butternetwork/butter-router-contracts/README.md

     ) external payable;
 ```

-3.remoteSwapAndCall called by butter mos after bridge to swap tokens and payFor on bridge target chain.
+3. remoteSwapAndCall called by butter mos after bridge, to swap tokens and execute a callback on target chain.

 ```solidity
     // At remote chain call after bridge